In the scheme above, the phase of each

 and

-, but also for the phase relationship
+, but also for the phase relationship between

 and

-to be the same as between
+the same as between

 and